ssmostagh/P2M_Accelerator/README.md

 ### Tech Illustration

-The Tech Illustration workflow guides you through a step-by-step process to generate professional tech packs:

-#### Step 1: Upload & Analyze
 1. **Upload Sketch(es)**:
    - Upload a front view sketch (required)
    - Optionally upload a separate back view sketch
    - Or check "Front image includes both front and back views" if using a combined sketch
 2. **Generate**: Click "Generate" to start the AI analysis
-3. **AI Analysis**: AI analyzes your sketch for garment details, proportions, and measurements

-#### Step 2: Select Technical Flat
-1. **Review 4 Variations**: AI generates 4 technical flat variations using a two-step process:
+3. **Review 4 Variations**: AI generates 4 technical flat variations using a two-step process
-   - Front view generated first with proper technical illustration standards
-   - Back view generated using front as reference for consistency
-2. **View Generation History**: Access previous generations via the history sidebar
+4. **View Generation History**: Access previous generations via the history sidebar
-3. **Select Preferred Variation**: Click on your preferred flat variation
+5. **Select Preferred Variation**: Click on your preferred flat variation
-4. **Regenerate** (Optional): Click "Regenerate" for 4 new variations if desired
-5. **Continue**: Click "Continue with Variation X" to proceed

-#### Step 3: Select Rendering
-1. **Review 4 Rendering Variations**: AI generates 4 photorealistic rendering options
+6. **Select Rendering**: Review 4 photorealistic rendering options
-2. **View Generation History**: Track and restore previous rendering generations
-3. **Select Preferred Rendering**: Click on your preferred rendering
-4. **Regenerate** (Optional): Generate 4 new rendering variations if needed
-5. **Continue**: Click "Continue with Variation X" to finalize

-#### Step 4: Final Review & Export
+7. **Final Review & Export**:
-1. **Review Complete Tech Pack**:
-   - Your original sketch(es)
-   - Selected photorealistic rendering (Front + Back)
-   - Selected technical flat (Front + Back)
-   - Annotated tech pack with measurement callouts
+   - Review your original sketch(es), selected photorealistic rendering, selected technical flat, and annotated tech pack
-2. **Regenerate Options**:
+   - **Regenerate Options**:
      - **Regenerate Rendering**: Creates new rendering and auto-regenerates annotations
      - **Regenerate Technical Flat**: Creates new flat and auto-regenerates annotations
      - **Regenerate Annotations**: Regenerates only annotations for more detailed callouts
-3. **Preview**: Click any image to view full screen
+   - **Preview**: Click any image to view full screen
-4. **Export**: Download individual images using the download button on each card
+   - **Export**: Download individual images using the download button on each card
-5. **Start Over**: Generate a new tech pack from different sketches

 ## Troubleshooting